caelumpirata/Kubernetes/kubesphere.md

 >> just add the new node detail in *config-sample.yaml* like you did when adding master and worker node address and name etc in multinode installation step after deploying *kubekey*

+# Failed to Schedule pod in *EDGE NODE*
+just remove taint from edge node if availalbe

 # Troubleshoot links: